GR36/website/blog/_posts/2019-01-02-Edit-footnotes-jekyll-and-css.md

 ---
-title: "Working With Footnotes In Jekyll And Css"
+title: "Working With Footnotes In Jekyll And CSS"
 date: 2019-01-02 13:55
 bigimg: /img/2019-01-02-css-footnotes-featured.jpeg
 tag: howto